 Like anything, everything depends on your specific situation.
 There are advantages and drawbacks to offering advisory shares in your startup.

-Let’s delve into the pros and cons of issuing this share class.
+Let’s dive into the pros and cons of issuing this share class.

 First, advisor shares make it simpler to attract reputable advisors with the experience necessary to launch your business.
 Without fresh capital to pay, this share class may be your only option available.